Signed in as:

 Please join us on the 3rd Thursday of each month at the Farmers Market!
 We will have information about the Loop, other non-profit organizations, fishing and wildlife, and OSLT merchandise.
 Freebie for the kids!

-OSLT CleanUp Crew Event
+OSLT CleanUp Crew

-We will only use your phone number if your email doesn't work
+We will only use your phone number if your email doesn't work.

 The detour will be reinstated on Monday, March 24 after Daytona Bike Week and Spring Break.
 In addition, daytime flagging operations have been added at the intersection of Neptune Avenue and Halifax Drive and at the two golf course crossings located on the eastern end of Neptune Avenue to help manage traffic flow and assist with pedestrian crossings.